acrlabs/www/acrl/posts/2024-05-20-nsdi-recap-part-1.md

 [**Link to the paper**](https://www.usenix.org/system/files/nsdi24-wu-zhanghao.pdf)

-I was immediately intrigued by this talk, since my first "real" job at Yelp was dealing with spot instance management , and I've spent a bunch of time since then trying to build systems to reason about spot instances.
+I was immediately intrigued by this talk, since my first "real" job at Yelp was dealing with spot instance management[^3], and I've spent a bunch of time since then trying to build systems to reason about spot instances.
 The [gRPC expander](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/expander-plugin-grpc.md) my colleague Evan at Airbnb built was also designed to help us autoscale and manage spot instances.
 So I was very curious